You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 • Relieve pressure on the lower spine and sciatic nerve.

-• Provide safe and effective solutions tailored to prenatal and postnatal needs.
+• Provide safe and efficient solutions tailored to prenatal and postnatal needs.

 13 Activities to Avoid for Spine and Joint Comfort During and After Pregnancy